BuvinJT/distbuilder/docs/LowLevel.md

 Use this to build paths which will be utilized by QtIFW scripts (directly or indirectly) on a target machine.
-The paths will be joined (and used) in a platform agonistic manner.
+The paths will be joined (and used) in a platform agnostic manner.

 Note, use `joinPath` to build paths in a platform specific manner, applicable to where a build script will be employing it to *create*